 Your child may give permission and consent to their own medical treatment in some cases, as long as doing so is allowed by his or her health care provider.
-Many times this means that your child can undergo counseling or sexual, physical or other trauma without your permission or that of their foster family.
+Many times this means that your child can undergo counseling or sexual, physical, or other trauma without your permission or that of their foster family.

 If your daughter is pregnant and not married, she can agree to medical procedures associated with the pregnancy- other than abortion.
-Once a child is born your daughter has the right to consent to medical treatment for her child just as any other mother would be able to.
+Once a child is born, your daughter has the right to consent to medical treatment for her child just as any other mother would be able to.

 What sort of information is your child able to obtain about their CPS case?

-How is it possible for your child to live a normal life while in custody of CPS?
+How is it possible for your child to live a normal life while in the custody of CPS?

 The idea of foster care is not to insulate your child from the rest of the world and your family.
-The idea of foster care is to keep your child safe when your home environment is determined to not be suitable for that purpose.
-CPS would like your child to maintain friendships and relationships with family members while in CPS case.
+The idea of foster care is to keep your child safe when your home environment is determined not to be suitable for that purpose.
+CPS would like your child to maintain friendships and relationships with family members while in the CPS case.
 Ideally, CPS would like you and your child to maintain and strengthen your relationships with one another.

 Planning for life after the CPS case

 You, your child,d and CPS will be working together to plan for a permanent solution to your child’s housing situation.
 Most of the time, that plan will involve your child returning to your home.
 It involves your child living permanently with a foster family or a relative of yours in other scenarios.
 Planning for this reality begins as soon as your child is removed from your home and placed into the care of the foster family.

 CPS must have a goal in mind regarding a permanent place for you to live after their case.
 If their goal does not involve a return to your home, they must include a transition plan for your child to be able to transition into living outside of your home permanently.
 These plans will include all of the specific steps needed to happen for your child to be kept safe.